arturom/datadiff/README.md

 # datadiff
 A library and CLI tool to find differences between a master data source and a slave data source.
 Two data sources are equal if they contain the same numeric IDs.
+Rather than comparing record by record, this library compares [histogram](https://en.wikipedia.org/wiki/Histogram)-like aggregations.

 ### Strategy
  - Create a histogram of the numeric IDs on the master data source.